The Connective Parenting Hub

 ‘Meet the Expert’ – how does it work?

-I have lined up some awesome experts who specialise in parenting and or supporting children and young people to come and talk to you and share resources about their area of expertise.
-Each person will be the expert for 1 month and we will have at least 1 call when you’ll hear from them live and be able to ask any questions you have.
+We have wonderful experts on a whole range of different topics (all connected to parenting in some way) to come and talk to you and share resources about their area of expertise.
+Each person will be the expert for 1 month and we will have 1 call when you’ll hear from them live and be able to ask any questions you have.

 Over the course of a year there will be at least 6 different experts in different fields.
 All of them work in a way that aligns with the principles of NVR.

-Here’s an idea of the areas the experts cover: sleep, food issues, attachment difficulties, sensory needs.
+Here’s an idea of the areas the experts cover: sleep, food issues, attachment difficulties, sensory needs and emotional regulation.

 All this for £15 a month, or just 50p a day.